korenmiklos/talks/PITCHME.md

 ---
 # Next steps
 +++
 - Each team crafts a statement of purpose.
+(Mission: what we do.
+Purpose: why we do it.)
-- Each team creates a knowledge base on how to serve.
+- Each team creates a knowledge base on how to serve this purpose.
 - Regular meetings with lead and primary and secondary assignments.

----
-# Questions
-- business vs other students
-- weekends
-- docs or Dropbox or o or one drive
-- Podio for student helpdesk